-4.6 Flood Risk from Reservoirs, Canals and Other Artificial Sources
+4.7 Flood Risk from Reservoirs, Canals and Other Artificial Sources

-The Flood Risk from Reservoirs map (Figure 16) indicates that the site may be at risk of flooding from reservoirs.
+The Flood Risk from Reservoirs map (Figure 21) indicates that the site may be at risk of flooding from reservoirs when there is also flooding from rivers.
 However, all large reservoirs are regularly inspected by reservoir panel engineers with essential safety work carried out as required.
 As detailed on the gov.uk website, reservoir flooding is therefore extremely unlikely to occur.
 There are no canals or other artificial sources located within the vicinity of the site that are expected to present a risk of flooding.

-Figure 16 - Flood Risk from Reservoirs Map
+Figure 21 - Flood Risk from Reservoirs Map